Reachability and liveness in parametric timed automata: Liveness properties

-\begin{theorem} The EG-emptiness problem is undecidable for L/U-PTAs with 4 clocks and 3 parameters. \end{theorem}
+\begin{thm} The EG-emptiness problem is undecidable for L/U-PTAs with at least 4 clocks and 3 parameters. \end{thm}

-\begin{preuve} We will again use a reduction from the halting problem of a 2-counter machine.
+\begin{proof} We will again use a reduction from the halting problem of a 2-counter machine.
 Our proof essentially relies on a mechanism similar to the proof of \cref{theorem:EGemptiness:obLU}; however, we must use a different PTA encoding (the encoding used in the proof of \cref{theorem:EGemptiness:obLU} does not work for unbounded L/U-PTAs, as it strongly relies on the fact that $b^-$ be strictly positive), which prevents us to factor the proof as much as we would have wished.

 We propose here an encoding inspired by that of a 2-counter machine proposed in~\cite{BBLS15} to prove the undecidability of the EF-emptiness problem for PTAs with a single integer-valued parameter used to encode the maximum value of the two counters (although not considered in~\cite{BBLS15}, the proof also works identically with a rational-valued parameter).
-Two different instructions are considered: \begin{itemize} \item when in state $\cms_i$, increment $C_k$ and go to $\cms_j$; \item when in state $\cms_i$, if $C_k = 0$ then go to $\cms_k$, otherwise decrement $C_k$ and go to~$\cms_j$; \end{itemize} Starting from the initial configuration $(\cms_0, C_1 = 0, C_2=0)$ the machine either reaches \lochalt{} and halts, or loops forever.
+Starting from the initial configuration $(\cms_0, C_1 = 0, C_2=0)$ the machine either reaches \lochalt{} and halts, or loops forever.
 Knowing whether the machine halts is undecidable~\cite{Minsky67}.

 The encoding uses a single parameter~$a$.
 Two clocks $x$ and $y$ are used to encode the value of the counters, while a third clock~$z$ is used as an auxiliary clock.
 Whenever~$z = 0$, then $x= c_1$ and $y = c_2$.